 Kennedy offers practical advice and counsel to clients.
-He advises Indigenous Nations throughout British Columbia, Alberta, Ontario and Northwest Territories on matters of Aboriginal and Treaty rights, natural resource development and energy supply, environmental assessments and consultation processes, as well as negotiation and drafting of Impact and Benefit Agreements and Government-to-Government Agreements.
+He advises Indigenous Nations throughout British Columbia, Alberta, Ontario and the Northwest Territories on Inherent, Aboriginal and Treaty rights.

-Kennedy’s business law practise includes providing advice to Indigenous economic development corporations and businesses on corporate governance, commercial transactions, negotiation and formation of joint ventures and partnerships, as well as procurement processes.
+Kennedy’s business law practise includes providing advice to Indigenous economic development corporations and businesses on equity transactions, corporate governance, commercial transactions, negotiation and formation of joint ventures and partnerships, as well as procurement processes.

-Kennedy is Siksikaitsitapi (Blackfoot), member of the Siksika Nation.
-He is results-oriented, collaborative, and passionate about helping Indigenous governments to advance rights-based negotiations and strategic litigation.
+Kennedy is Siksikaitsitapi (Blackfoot), a member of the Siksika Nation, and loves hunting, reading and art.
+He is results-oriented, collaborative, a team-player and passionate about helping Indigenous governments to advance rights-based negotiations and strategic litigation.